etwk/blog/content/lists/books.md

 - [ ] The Little Book of Humanism: Universal lessons on finding purpose, meaning and joy
 - [ ] Unconditional Equals (Anne Phillips)
 - [ ] Racism, Not Race: Answers to Frequently Asked Questions #must
+## Photography
+- [ ] I Am Home: Portraits of Immigrant Teenagers
+## Spirituality & Meditation
+- [ ] Not Quite Nirvana: A Skeptic's Journey to Mindfulness #must #memoir
+- [ ] Solid Ground: Buddhist Wisdom for Difficult Times
+- [ ] Ten Breaths to Happiness: Touching Life in its Fullness
+- [ ] A Fierce Heart: Finding Strength, Courage, and Wisdom in Any Moment

 ## Business & Economics
 - [ ] The Mom Test: How to talk to customers & learn if your business is a good idea when everyone is lying to you #must
 - [ ] Keynes Hayek: The Clash that Defined Modern Economics #bumingbai
 - [ ] Inclusion on Purpose: An Intersectional Approach to Creating a Culture of Belonging at Work #must
+## Finance & Wealth
+- [ ] The Algebra of Wealth: A Simple Formula for Financial Security #must
+## Work
+- [ ] The Idealist's Survival Kit: 75 Simple Ways to Avoid Burnout #social-work
 ## Lists
 ### Book
 - https://zh.wikipedia.org/zh-tw/香港遭審查下架書刊 #China